 Newtownards and District War Memorial

-Newtownards Parish Church of Ireland Church (St Mark)
+Newtownards Parish Church of Ireland Church (St Mark’s)

-In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that John Weir was born in Newtownards.
+In the Soldiers Died in the Great War 1914 – 1919 database, it is recorded that Rifleman John Weir (No. 18/663) was born in Newtownards.

-The Weir family lived in Castle Street, Bangor and then in Newtownards, in Church Terrace, George’s Street, Mill Street and Movilla Street, Newtownards.
+The Weir family lived in Castle Street, Bangor and then in Newtownards, in Church Terrace, George’s Street, Mill Street and Movilla Street.

-James Weir worked as a general labourer and he and Elizabeth had at least eight children including:
+James Weir worked as a general labourer and he and Lizzie Weir (nee Clarke) had at least eight children including: